home

 BA student thesis in Psychology: Survey of attributions of anomalous object displacement experiences.
 Thesis completed.
 Anomalous attributions were associated with greater spirituality.
 Presented as a poster at the 2023 Annual Meeting of the Society for Scientific Exploration at the University of Indiana.

-MA student thesis in Theory and Criticism: Pure consciousness in the context of Franklin Wolff's philosophy.
+MA student thesis in Theory and Criticism: The epistemology of pure consciousness.